weitieda/ios12-apple-maps-clone/README.md

 ![Alt Text](https://media.giphy.com/media/5wFUxlmrZnd1D2SR5G/giphy.gif)
 ![3](https://user-images.githubusercontent.com/35972055/53013491-eefb9980-3413-11e9-9f78-0f0c1a40bdff.gif)
 ## Features
-1. Request permission to get user's location by `CoreLocation`
-1. Show user location on `MKMapView` from `MapKit`
+1. Request permission to get user's location by `CoreLocation` and show user location on `MKMapView` from `MapKit`
-1. User could slide search panel up and down, achieved by `UISwipeGestureRecognizer`
+1. Snapping behavior of search panel to top, middle and bottom position
-1. `Http` `GET` request to Dark Sky weather api to get current location weather data
-1. `JSON` parsing by `Codable` protocol
+1. `Http` `GET` request to Dark Sky weather api, and `JSON` parsing by `Codable` protocol
 1. User could search nearby places by using `MKLocalSearch` and `naturalLanguageQuery`
 1. Showed search results on customized cell `UITableView` with `annotations`, and calculated distance from user location
 1. Center each place `annotation` by clicking relevant cell